soxueren/atsd/api/sql/README.md

   AND datetime > current_hour
 ```

+Metric names in the `FROM` clause that are equal to reserved keywords, identifiers or contain special characters such as `-`,`*`,`,` should be enclosed in quotes or double quotes, for example, `FROM 'disk-io'` or `FROM "select"`.

 ### WHERE Clause

 The `WHERE` clause is a condition which rows must satisfy in order to match the query.